Keyboard shortcuts

 method(value, arg1, arg2)

-Accesing namespaces is done through double colon operator :::
+Accessing namespaces is done through the double-colon operator :::

 Array, Vectors, Sequences, Sets

-Containers can be indexed by writing a square-bracket-enclosed expression of type int[arch] (the index) after them.
+Containers can be indexed by writing a square-bracket-enclosed expression of type int[arch] after them.

 var collection: int = { 5, 4, 8, 3, 9, 0, 1, 2, 7, 6 }